 Oncology: Controlling Constipation

-Constipation (difficulty passing stool) is a common side effect of chemotherapy and radiation therapy.
-Constipation can be caused by the medications you are taking.
+Constipation (difficulty passing stool) is a common side effect of chemotherapy and pain medicine.
+Constipation can be caused by other medications you are taking.
 It can also occur if you’re not getting enough exercise and nourishment.
 Fluids are important in managing constipation.

-Water, prune juice, and warm drinks without caffeine are good choices.
+Water, prune juice, and warm drinks are good choices.

-Whole grains, fruit, and vegetables all can help prevent constipation.
+Whole grains, fruit, and vegetables all can help prevent constipation, by increasing stool bulk, making it easier to pass.

 Taking a short walk each day is a good way to start.
 Check with your doctor before starting an exercise program.

-You have no bowel movement in three days or more, especially if you are taking vinca alkaloids.
+You have no bowel movement in 3 days or more, especially if you are taking vinca alkaloids (vinblastine, vincristine, or vinorelbine).

 You are vomiting.